Yassineelg/runtrack_java_spring/README.md

 ### Job 03

-Question: What is a controller in the context of Spring MVC?
+**Question: What is a controller in the context of Spring MVC?**

+_Answer: In Spring MVC, a controller is a component that handles incoming HTTP requests, performs specific actions, and returns an appropriate response.
+It acts as an intermediary between the user and the application's business logic, directing the flow of data and interactions in web applications._

 ### Job 04